Asbestos Claims FAQs

 If you are looking to bring an asbestos claim on the behalf of a deceased relative, don’t hesitate to contact our asbestos solicitors today for expert legal advice and guidance.

-Will I need to go to Court?
+Will I need to go to Court with my asbestos claim?

 It is very rare for asbestos to go all the way to court, although our specialist lawyers will routinely issue proceedings in the Royal Courts of Justice (High Court) asbestos list to keep cases moving forwards quickly.